Source JSON modification options

 A Coveo Support agent tells you to add a hidden source parameter in the JSON configuration parameters section to fix a specific issue that you’re experiencing.

-Assuming the recommended parameter is Boolean, should be set to false, and named AHiddenSourceParameter, you would add:
+Assuming the recommended parameter is Boolean, should be set to false, and named AHiddenSourceParameter, you would add the following in the Parameters tab of the Edit configuration with JSON panel:

 "AHiddenSourceParameter": {